skip to main content

 • Students are allowed in the locker room only when supervised.

-• If students do not want to utilize locker rooms for changing clothes, they should simply come to school wearing approved PE attire.
-Students are not required to use the locker room, but they are required to wear approved PE attire for full participation credit.
+• If students do not want to utilize locker rooms for changing clothes they should come to school wearing clothing that will allow their full participation in PE.

 • If there are any issues with locker room safety or appropriate/respectful use, locker room use will be modified.
 The first modification would be that lockers can still be used for safe storage, but changing of clothing will not be allowed.
 The second modification would be that all locker room use would be eliminated.